aFaneca/materialize_table_pagination/README.md

 # materializecss-table-pagination
 > Plugin to paginate html tables, using materializecss.

-Since the original repository is no longer being updated and its JS support is already broken and deprecated, I thought it could be benefitial to release an updated and tweaked version of the library.
+Since the original repository is no longer being updated and its JS support is already broken and deprecated, I thought it could be beneficial to release an updated and tweaked version of the library.
 Works great in coordination with MaterializeCSS.

 ## Basic Usage
 Import all css and js dependencies